solankiRahulFr/pesto_taskApp/README.md

 # Tasker

 A simple task management app where you can add tasks under three statuses: "to do", "in progress", and "done".
 Users can also assign priority tags (high, medium, low) to tasks and set due dates and reminders.
+User is able to filter the task as well.

 ![image](https://github.com/solankiRahulFr/pesto_taskApp/assets/99829859/59a8c6b6-c090-4d96-88bc-118006e1696e)